moq-wg/moq-transport/draft-lcurley-moq-transport.md

 The SETUP parameters are described in the {{setup-parameters}} section.

+### SETUP Parameters

+The SETUP message ({{message-setup}}) allows the peers to exchange arbitrary parameters before any objects are exchanged.
+It is the main extensibility mechanism of MoQTransport.
+The peers MUST ignore unknown parameters.
+TODO: describe GREASE for those.

+Every parameter MUST appear at most once within the SETUP message.
+The peers SHOULD verify that and close the connection if a parameter appears more than once.

+The ROLE parameter is mandatory for the client.
+All of the other parameters are optional.

+#### ROLE parameter {#role}

+The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the MoQTransport connection.
+It has three possible values:

+0x01:

+: Only the client is expected to send objects on the connection.
+This is commonly referred to as *the ingestion case*.

+0x02:

+: Only the server is expected to send objects on the connection.
+This is commonly referred to as *the delivery case*.

+0x03:

+: Both the client and the server are expected to send objects.

+The client MUST send a ROLE parameter with one of the three values specified above.
+The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

+#### PATH parameter {#path}

+The PATH parameter (key 0x01) allows the client to specify the path of the MoQ URI when using native QUIC ({{native-quic}}).
+It MUST NOT be used by the server, or when WebTransport is used.
+If the peer receives a PATH parameter from the server, or when WebTransport is used, it MUST close the connection.

+When connecting to a server using a URI with the "moq" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI;
+if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

 ## OBJECT {#message-object}
 A OBJECT message contains a range of contiguous bytes from from the specified track, as well as associated metadata required to deliver, cache, and forward it.